cvanh/camscraper/readme.md

 ## camscraper
-a scraper to find the cheapest climbing cams
+a scraper to find the cheapest climbing cams in the same fashion as [diskprices.com](https://diskprices.com/). we will use the following attributes:
+- price per cam(if it is a set)
+- weight
+- manafacture product number
+- link to shop

 ## structure